CaliKane/ScriptObservatory/README.md

 Initially, the only objects that will be analyzed are JavaScript files.
 Eventually, this might be extended to include other types of content like flash objects and iframes.

-The long-term goal is for the Chrome extension to function like a traditional ad-blocker but have the ability to be **_content-aware_**, letting you to have finer control over what runs on your computer.
+The long-term goal for the website is for it to be a place where anyone can go to view and analyze the record of what snippets of code people have been sent while browsing the web.
+The long-term goal for the Chrome extension is for it to crowdsource the collection of the data and for it to function like a traditional script-blocker but with the ability to be **_content-aware_**, letting you to have finer control over what runs on your computer.

 Want to browse the data?
 [Click here](https://www.scriptobservatory.org)